 Can You Drink Cucumber Juice During Pregnancy?

 Yes, you can have freshly made cucumber juice.
 Select firm and dark colored cucumbers, blend them and consume.

 How To Consume Cucumber In Pregnancy?

-If your healthcare provider has given the go-ahead to consume cucumbers, you can enjoy the benefits by including it in your diet as part of a healthy eating plan.
+If your healthcare provider has given you the go-ahead to consume cucumbers, you can enjoy their health benefits by including them in your diet as part of a healthy eating plan.

 First, peel the cucumbers, since their skin contains toxic pesticides.
 Wash them at least for three to four minutes in running water and scrub them using a vegetable brush.

 The best ways to consume cucumbers are:

 - Salads: Combine cucumbers with tomatoes, onions or any other vegetables with little olive oil, salt, vinegar, and pepper.
 You can also make a delightful salad by combining cucumbers, black olives, chopped dill, avocado, and cress.
 This tastes good with kosher salt, olive oil, and lemon juice.

 - Soup: Blend sliced cucumbers, red onions, garlic clove, chopped dill, olive oil and some sour cream.
 Once the puree is ready, refrigerate for about one to two hours.
 This is an excellent soup to have on hot and long summer days.

 - Sandwiches: Cut thin slices of cucumber and put in between two slices of bread along with some unsalted butter, chopped mint leaves, and sour cream cheese.
 These make an ideal snack to go with a cup of green or mint tea.

 - Tzatziki sauce: Combine one large, sliced cucumber, three tablespoons of plain or Greek yogurt, one tablespoon of fresh mint or dill, and one minced garlic clove.
-Add one tablespoon salt and three tablespoons lemon juice.
+Add one tablespoon of salt and three tablespoons of lemon juice.
 Refrigerate the mixture for five to six hours, and serve as a salad dressing.